Lake Waccamaw State Park

 A visit to Lake Waccamaw State Park unveils one of the most unique bodies of water in the world and one of the greatest geological mysteries—the phenomenon of Carolina Bays with species of aquatic life found nowhere else.
 A 700-foot boardwalk reaching into the shallow, tea-colored water accommodates wildlife viewing and fishing, and more than seven miles of trails allow hikers to explore multiple ecosystems and rare plants.
 Fifty-two species of game and non-game fish are at home in Lake Waccamaw.
-Camping is primitive at four hike-in group sites, and a boat ramp allows lake access for paddlers and small boats.
+Camping is primitive at five hike-in group sites (one of which is a yurt tent), and a boat ramp allows lake access for paddlers and small boats.
 A visitor center with exhibit hall and free interpretive programs explore the region’s diverse natural and cultural history.

 The adventuresome camper will find plenty to enjoy at Lake Waccamaw's four primitive group camping areas nestled beneath the trees.